Fowl Cholera in Chickens (2023 Update)

 What is Fowl Cholera?

-Fowl Cholera is a widespread severe bacterial disease caused by Pasteurella Multocida bacteria.
+Fowl Cholera is a widespread severe bacterial disease caused by Pasteurella multocida.
 It can cause blood poisoning and chronic infections.
 Outbreaks have taken out entire flocks.

-It targets older birds and has a preference for roosters.
+It targets older birds and is more common in roosters.
 Fowl Cholera also affects other birds like turkeys, ducks, and canaries.
-That's why some call it avian cholera.
+That’s why some call it avian cholera.
 The bacteria can jump on humans too.

 The disease thrives in cold and wet weather conditions.
 Luckily there is treatment available with antibiotics.

 Fowl Cholera comes in two forms: acute and chronic.
 Both forms have different symptoms.

 The acute form strikes so fast that some birds die before showing any clinical symptoms.
 It’s terrifying to walk into the coop ready for the morning chores, only to find half of the flock has been wiped out.